How to Join Century Federal Credit Union

 Century Federal is federally chartered which means your savings are federally insured to at least $250,000 and backed by the full faith and credit of the United States Government.

-- You must be a current employee (full or part-time), member or volunteer of one of our Select Employee Groups (SEGs).
+- You must be a current employee (full or part-time), or a member of one of our Select Employee Groups (SEGs).
 Membership is also extended to individuals who are members of an "immediate family or household" of an eligible individual, defined as:

 - Immediate family is defined as spouse, child, sibling, parent, grandparent, or grandchild.
 This includes stepparents, stepchildren, stepsiblings, and adoptive relationships.